KNU-BrainAI/knu-brainai.github.io/_pages/research.md

 # Research

 Our overarching goal is to explore and understand the brain using machine & deep learning algorithms.
+- Machine & Deep Learning

+- Neurophysiological Signal Processing

+- Neuromodulation